-These are the two basic requirements you need to be able to apply to law school (any U.S. law school):
+These are the two basic requirements to be able to apply to any law school in the United States.

-- You need to have taken the Law School Admissions Test (LSAT).
-Click here to learn more about the LSAT.
+- An official score from the Law School Admissions Test (LSAT).
+Go here to learn more information about that test.

-Even with all that, admission will not be a definite thing.
-You will still face some tough competition, because competition for spots in a law school class is often intense, regardless of their credentials–particularly if you’re aiming for top schools.
-Number 1-ranked Yale Law, for example, has the lowest admissions percentage of all the law schools in the United States (just over 7%).
+Even with all that, admission is not be a definite thing.
+You’re going to face some tough competition!
+For example, Yale Law has the lowest admission percentage of all law schools in the United States at just over 7%.

-For now, your aim needs to be to finish high school, and get into the college of your choice.
-Then, focus on doing the following during your college years in order to create a solid applicant profile that will put you at an advantage in the law school application process:
+For now, your aim needs to be to finish high school and get into the college.
+Then, focus on doing the following during your college years in order to create a solid applicant profile that puts you at an advantage in the law school application process.

-- Pick a college major that will require a lot of reading- and research-intensive classes.
-Students aiming to apply to law school often go into political science, history, economics, or sociology, although you are certainly not limited to these disciplines.
-This will not only prepare you for law classes (which themselves are incredibly research- and reading-heavy), but it will also demonstrate to law schools, when you apply, that you can handle the academic load of law school.
+- Pick a college major that requires a lot of reading- and research-intensive classes.
+Students aiming to apply to law school often go into political science, history, economics, or sociology.
+You’re certainly not limited to these disciplines, though!
+These studies help prepare you for law school and demonstrate to law schools that you can handle a heavy academic load.

 - Keep an upward grade trend throughout college.
-This means that your grades either get stronger as you go through school, or start off strong and remain there for all 4 years of college.
-Most law schools will want to see GPAs of 3.5 or above (as I’ve mentioned, the closer you can get to a 4.0, the better).
-If you get a B during your freshman year, it’s not a deal-breaker, so don’t stress too much if you flounder initially; your focus should be to keep your grades as high as you can get them, and then keep them high.
+This means that your grades either get stronger as you go through school, or start off strong and remain there throughout your college career.
+Most law schools want to see GPAs of 3.5 or above.
+That said, if you get a B during your freshman year, it’s not a deal-breaker.
+Don’t stress too much if you flounder initially; your focus is to keep your grades as high as possible, and then keep them high.

 - Take a challenging class load.
-Intro classes are okay for freshman and (maybe) sophomore year of college, but once you get to junior and senior year, your focus should be on upper-level classes and seminars that allow you to really hone in and focus on your specific interests within the major.
-And, as always, keep your grades up throughout.
+Intro classes are okay for freshman and (maybe) sophomore year of college, but once you get to junior and senior year, your focus should be on upper-level classes and seminars that allow you to really hone in on your specific interests within the major.
+As always, keep your grades up throughout.

-- Establish rapport with your professors (particularly during your junior and senior years of college).
-You can do this by attending office hours, working for them as aresearch assistant, and talking to them after class.
-They will be the ones writing your letters of recommendation, and will only be able to write effective, overwhelmingly positive ones is if they have specific, anecdotal knowledge of you and can favorably compare you to other students in your class.
+- Establish rapport with your professors, particularly in your junior and senior years.
+You can achieve this by attending office hours, working for them as a research assistant, and talking to them after class.
+They will be the ones writing your letters of recommendation and will only be able to write effective, overwhelmingly positive ones is if they have specific, anecdotal knowledge of you and can favorably compare you to other students in your class.

 - Work on your extracurriculars.
-Don’t worry about being a part of 30 student groups; instead, focus on 2 or 3.
-Become a part and get involved during your freshman and sophomore years, and then obtain leadership positions in them during your junior and senior years.
+Don’t worry about being a part of 30 student groups.
+Instead, focus on 2 or 3.
+Get involved during your freshman and sophomore years, then obtain leadership positions in them during your junior and senior years.

 - Take the LSAT either the summer after junior year or the fall of your senior year of college.
 This will allow you to get the LSAT out of the way and apply as early in the admissions cycle as possible, which is beneficial to your overall chances.

-Once you start putting together a list of schools to which you would like to apply (which you should do your sophomore or junior year), start by researching law schools and becoming familiar with their LSAT and GPA requirements as well as their acceptance percentages.
+Once you start putting together a list of schools you want to apply to, start researching law schools and becoming familiar with their LSAT and GPA requirements as well as their acceptance percentages.
 A great place to start is LSAC’s Official Guide to ABA-Approved Law Schools.